Help With Childcare Costs

 The Childcare Voucher Scheme will close for new applicants by October 2018.
-If you sign up for Childcare Vouchers before October you can remain on the scheme, and will be able to choose which is more cost-effective for you and your family.
+If you sign up for Childcare Vouchers before October you can remain on the scheme.
+You will be able to choose which is more cost-effective for you and your family.

 If you are not currently taking Childcare Vouchers, you may wish to consider joining now to have the choice later when the changes occur.

 If you’re responsible for at least one child or young person, you may qualify for Child Tax Credit.
 Tax credits are payments from the Government.

 As well as Child Tax Credit, you may be able to apply for Working Tax Credit.
 This applies if you work but have a low income.

-Call Inland Revenue on 0845 300 3900 for an information pack and to check if you can receive Tax Credits.
+Find out more on Tax Credits on for Gov.uk.
 You can also use the online Tax Credits Calculator to work out how much money you could be entitled to.